Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

-\paragraph{Sub-model A} The first sub-model covers the principal's decision about the premium parameter $\phi_t$ in period $t$.
-The input to this sub-model is the action the principal wants the agent to take in \(\tau=3\).
+The first sub-model covers the principal's decision about the premium parameter $\phi_t$ in period $t$.
+The input to this sub-model is the action that is utility maximizing from the principal's point of view given the information available to her.
 We denote this action by \(\tilde{a}_t\).
 In the first period, \(\tilde{a}_t\) is randomly drawn from \(\mathbf{A}_{P1}\), while for all further periods, it is decided upon in \textit{sub-model C}.
 In every period, the principal computes the premium parameter \(\phi_t\) according to

 where the expected outcome is computed according to Eq. \ref{eq:exp-outcome-principal}, and the sharing rule follows Eq. \ref{eq:sharing-rule}.
 Together with the task to be carried out by the agent, the sharing rule (including the premium parameter \(\phi_t\)) is part of the contract.